futpix/caravans-in-australia/content/review/363-Golf-Caravans-Maxxi-501-1-PT.md

   ogtitle: "Should I buy Maxxi 501-1 PT by Golf Caravans?"
   ogdescription: "The Golf Caravans Maxxi 501-1 PT is classed as On Road, and sleeps 6 people.
 It is Australian made and comes in at 16 ft.
 It generally has Separate shower & toilet."
 categories: ["Golf Caravans"]
-tags: ["Sleeps 6", "16 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 6", "16 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "6.9"
 bodyLength: "5.01"
 totalHeight: "2.56"